 Component of the regulation: Providers must have regard to the following guidance: 5(1) This regulation applies where a service provider is a body other than a partnership This regulation applies to all providers that are not individuals or partnerships.
-5(2) Unless the individual satisfies all the requirements set out in paragraph (3), a service provider must not appoint or have in place an individual- For NHS bodies it applies to executive and non-executive, permanent, interim and associate positions, irrespective of th voting rights.
-The requirement will also apply to equivalent director posts in other providers, including trustees of charital bodies and members of the governing bodies of unincorporat associations. (a) as a director of the service provider, or Where a local authority is a provider, the regulations will not apply to elected members as they are accountable through a (b) performing the functions of, or functions equivalent or similar to the functions of a director. different route.
+5(2) Unless the individual satisfies all the requirements set out in paragraph (3), a service provider must not appoint or have in place an individual- For NHS bodies it applies to executive and non-executive, permanent, interim and associate positions, irrespective of their voting rights.
+The requirement will also apply to equivalent director posts in other providers, including trustees of charitable bodies and members of the governing bodies of unincorporated associations. (a) as a director of the service provider, or Where a local authority is a provider, the regulations will not apply to elected members as they are accountable through a different route. (b) performing the functions of, or functions equivalent or similar to the functions of a director.
 5(3)(a) the individual is of good character When assessing whether a person is of good character, providers must follow robust processes to make sure that they gather all available information to confirm that the person is of good character, and they must have regard to the matters outlined in Schedule 4, Part 2 of the regulations.
 It is not possible to outline every character trait that a person should have, but we would expect to see that the processes followed take account of a person's honesty, trustworthiness, reliability and respectfulness.
 If a provider discovers information that suggests a person is not of good character after they have been appointed to a role, the provider must take appropriate and timely action to investigate and rectify the matter.
 Where a provider considers the individual to be suitable, despite existence of information relevant to issues identified in Schedule 4, Part 2, the provider's reasons should be recorded for future reference and made available.
 5(3)(b) the individual has the qualifications, competence, skills and experience which are necessary for the relevant office or position or the work for which they are employed, Where providers consider that a role requires specific qualifications, they must make this clear and should only appoint those candidates who meet the required specification, including any requirements to be registered with a professional regulator.
-Providers must have appropriate processes for assessing and checking that the candidate holds the required qualifications and has the competence, skills and experience required, (which may include appropriate communication and leadership skills and a caring and compassionate nature) to undertake the role.
+Author: Povy Milhourne, Deputy Head of Corn Providers must have appropriate processes for assessing and checking that the candidate holds the required qualifications and has the competence, skills and experience required, (which may include appropriate communication and leadership skills and a caring and compassionate nature) to undertake the role.
 These must be followed in all cases and relevant records kept.

-Author : Adewale Kadiri, Head of Corporate Governance Date: 24 June 2022 Document Approved by: Adewale Kadiri, Head of Corporate Governance Version: 1.0 Agenda Item: 11 Page 10 of 14
+Author: Roxy Milbourne, Deputy Head of Corporate Governance Document Approved by: Roxy Milbourne, Deputy Head of Corporate Governance Date: 25 August 2023 Version: 1.0 Agenda Item: 23 Page 11 of 15